One of the hardest-hit groups in the labour market throughout the COVID-19 pandemic could be those aged 55 and older.

 Scan the requirement before you spray and pray your Resume.
 Throwing spaghetti all over the wall and praying to stick to it is a wrong approach.
 Define your niche and marketing plan before the job search.
 Just because you have done it all in the past 20 years doesn’t make you an expert in all of the roles you have had in the past.
 This is where experienced career professionals have a problem.
 Jack and Jill's approach doesn’t work.
 You need to be an expert on that one thing employer is looking to hire you for.
 Speak to what employers want by listing relevant skills only.

 You should be able to explain 15 years of experience within 2 to 3 pages maximum unless there is a requirement of listing tech skills, which may exceed more than 3 pages.
 Starting the Resume and interview with “ I have 20 years of experience” might not be a good idea anymore.
 This is how employers could reject with “you are overqualified for this role”.
 Focus on accomplishments instead of years of experience.

 Are you tech-savvy?

-Pandemic showed us how to be tech-savvy in a limited amount of time.
+The pandemic showed us how to be tech-savvy in a limited time.
 Virtual onboarding and meetings are the new norms.
-You might have to lead the meetings and deliver presentations, learn to be techy.
+You might have to lead the meetings and deliver presentations, and learn to be techy.
 There is an assumption about older workers not being tech-savvy and not willing to adapt to the current trends.
 Break the assumption by learning new technical world/ tools which are used in the workforce.